 It’s helpful to organize party decor in a storage box to have on hand for kids birthday parties.
 I often buy decorations after the holidays from the clearance racks and store the festive party decor until I need it.

 My daughter’s gorgeous purple princess dress is from Just Unique Boutique, which offers hundreds of little girl party dresses in all colors and styles.
 This purple dress will be well loved and used many times; my little girls love dressing up every day!
 I love the high quality details and wipeable fabric; I’ve had to spot-clean this party dress several times and it’s held up beautifully.
 I also washed it in our washing machine once after several weeks of regular use and this gorgeous dress came out no worse for wear.
-My daughter’s Just Unique Boutique special occasion dress has capped sleeves, lace-up sides (so it can be resized for growing little girls) and a beautifully gathered skirt and tulle train.
+My daughter’s princess dress has capped sleeves, lace-up sides (so it can be resized for growing little girls) and a beautifully gathered skirt and tulle train.
 The adorable party dress is accented with a rhinestone heart at the waist.

 Pin this to Pinterest